Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Intermodalism originated in maritime transportation, with the development of the container in the late 1960s, and has since spread to integrate other modes.
 It is not surprising that the maritime sector should have been the first mode to pursue containerization.
 It was the mode most constrained by the time taken to load and unload vessels.
 A conventional breakbulk cargo ship could spend as much time in a port as it did at sea.
 Breakbulk cargoes were handled by stevedores who used ad-hoc means to load, unload, and move cargoes between the ships, piers, and warehouses.
 There were no standard forms of cargo handling and equipment.
 Containerization permits the mechanized handling of cargoes of diverse types and dimensions placed into boxes of standard sizes.
 In this way, goods that might have taken days to be loaded or unloaded from a ship can now be handled in a matter of minutes.

 The emergence of intermodalism has been brought about in part by technology and requires management units for freight, such as containers, swap bodies, pallets, or semi-trailers.
-In the past, pallets were a common management unit, but their relatively small size and lack of a protective frame made their intermodal handling labor-intensive and prone to damage or theft.
+In the early 20th century, pallets became a common management unit.
+Still, their relatively small size and lack of a protective frame made their intermodal handling labor-intensive and prone to damage or theft.
 Better techniques and management units for transferring freight from one mode to another have facilitated intermodal transfers.
 Early examples include piggyback (TOFC: Trailers On Flat Cars), where truck trailers are placed on rail cars, and LASH (lighter aboard ship), where river barges are placed directly on board sea-going ships.
 A unique form of an intermodal unit has been developed in the rail industry, particularly in the United States, where there is sufficient volume.
 A roadrailer is essentially a road trailer that can also roll on rail tracks.
-It is unlike the TOFC (piggyback) system that requires the trailer to be lifted onto to rail flatcar.
-Here the rail bogies may be part of the trailer unit or be attached in the railway yard.
+It is unlike the TOFC (piggyback) system that requires the trailer to be lifted onto a rail flatcar.
+In this case, the rail bogies may be part of the trailer unit or attached at the railway yard.
 The road unit becomes a rail car, and vice-versa.

 While handling technology has influenced the development of intermodalism, another important factor has been changes in public policy.
-Deregulation in the United States in the early 1980s liberated firms from government control, a policy that was tend adopted in many transport markets across the world.
-Companies were no longer prohibited from owning across modes, which developed a strong impetus towards intermodal cooperation.
+Deregulation in the United States in the early 1980s freed firms from government control and ownership, a policy that was adopted in many transport markets across the world.
+Carriers were no longer restricted from owning across modes, which developed a strong impetus towards intermodal cooperation.
 Shipping lines began to offer integrated rail and road services to customers.
 The advantages of each mode could be exploited in a seamless system, which created multiplying effects.
 Customers could purchase the service to ship their products from door to door, without being concerned about modal barriers.
 In many cases, cargo owners were not concerned about the sequence of modes, only that their shipments were carried in a timely and cost-effective fashion.

 The most important feature of intermodalism is providing a service with one ticket (for passengers) or one bill of lading (for freight).
 With one bill of lading, clients can obtain one through rate, despite the transfer of goods from one mode to another.
 This has necessitated a revolution in organization and information control.
-At the heart of modern intermodalism are data handling, processing, and distribution systems that are essential to ensure the safe, reliable, and cost-effective control of freight and passenger movements being transported by several modes.
+At the heart of modern intermodalism, information and distribution systems are essential to ensure the safe, reliable, and cost-effective control of freight and passenger movements being transported by several modes.
 Electronic Data Interchange (EDI) was initially developed to assist companies and government agencies (customs documentation) in coping with an increasingly complex global transport system.
 This technology has now evolved, and with digitalization, crucial information can be shared across modes.

-Intermodal transport is transforming the medium and long-haul freight flows across the globe.
-Large integrated transport carriers provide door to door services, such as the high degree of integration between maritime and rail transport in North America.
+Intermodal transport is transforming the medium, and long-haul freight flows across the world.
+Large integrated transport carriers provide door-to-door services, such as the high degree of integration between maritime and rail transport in North America.
 In Europe, intermodal rail services are becoming well-established between the major ports, such as Rotterdam and southern Germany, and between Hamburg and Eastern Europe.
 Rail shuttles are also making their appearance in China.
 While intermodal rail transport has been relatively slow to develop in Europe, there are extensive interconnections between barge services and ocean shipping, particularly on the Rhine.
-Barge shipping offers a low-cost solution to inland distribution where navigable waterways penetrate to interior markets.
+Barge shipping offers a low-cost solution to inland distribution where navigable waterways penetrate interior markets.
 The limits of intermodality are imposed by factors of space, time, form, the network pattern, the number of nodes and linkages, and the type and characteristics of the vehicles and terminals.